 Someone came to the aid of these children in the maze.

-The Armor and Swift ground signs.
-After a look around I decided I was thirsty and looked for a store that could cure that.
+The Armour and Swift packing houses ground signs.
+After a look around, I was thirsty and looked for a store that could cure that.

-I ended up at the Sarsaparilla Saloon-Sandwich & Soda Shop where I enjoyed a Chocolate Malt.
+I ended up at the Sasparilla Saloon-Sandwich & Soda shop where I enjoyed a chocolate malt.
 I shopped for a few minutes and looked around but ended behind the building where our locomotive was sitting between runs.

 Two more views of GVR GP-7 2199 during its layover at the Stockyards.

-Longhorns out in their pens before I went to wait for my next train ride at the station.
+I photographed some longhorn cattle out in their pens before I went to wait for my next train ride.